NunoSempere/time-to-botec/README.md

 mean(result)
 ```

-I don't particularly care about the speed of this particular example, but rather think that the speed in this simple example would be indicative of the speed when considering 100x or 1000x more complicated models.
-As of now, it may also be useful for checking the validity of simple estimations.
+I don't particularly care about the speed of this particular example.
+However, I think that how fast some approach is on this simple example might be indicative of that approach's speed when considering 100x or 1000x more complicated models.
+Having many different approaches computing the same model may also be useful for checking the validity of simple estimations.

-The title of this repository is a pun on two meanings of "time to": "how much time does it take to do x", and "let's do x".
+The name of this repository is a pun on two meanings of "time to": "how much time does it take to do x", and "let's do x".
 "BOTEC" stands for "back of the envelope calculation".

 ## Comparison table